Odilf/Spasmodic-consonizer/README.md

 # How to run

 It is a [Pluto notebook](https://github.com/fonsp/Pluto.jl), which you'll need to get up and running after installing [Julia](https://julialang.org).
+Afterwards, you can just paste this link: https://github.com/Odilf/Spasmodic-consonizer/blob/main/spasmodic-consonizer.jl.